 - Likes - Dramas, llamas, wildlife

-- Dislikes - Pollen (she suffers from hayfever), poor timekeeping.
+- Dislikes - Pollen (she a hayfever-sufferer), poor timekeeping

-- Highs - The birth of the "cria" (baby llama) Salieri
+- Highs - The birth of llama Salieri

-- Lows - Her sadness at not being able to have children, Robert's computer business failing
+- Lows - Not being able to have children, Robert's computer business failing

 - Robert Snell (Husband)